martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 _NFL Tree Model Accuracy_ = 0.5875

-A baseline model that always predicts not a blowout, which is the most common outcome, has an accuracy of 0.4625
+A baseline model that always predicts not a close game, which is the most common outcome, has an accuracy of 0.4625

 Our NFL CART model is better than baseline; however, this model is only slightly better than random guessing.